 For each scenario cascaded down from the enterprise level, functional leaders need to diagnose and articulate the implications on two fronts:

-- Supply-demand needs analysis.
+Supply-demand.
 Review scenarios and understand how each might impact the organization’s demand for the function’s services.
 Consider how your function may need to increase or decrease its available resources in response.

-Once the implications, risks and opportunities are clear, adjust the function’s strategy, goals and projects or initiatives for a given scenario.
+Once the implications, risks and opportunities are clear, adjust your function’s strategy, goals and projects or initiatives for a given scenario.
 Translate these into action plans by deciding which levers (e.g., people, processes, systems, budget) you should pull to meet business needs, manage risks and capitalize on opportunities.

-- Leading functional teams to define actions they must either start or stop doing right now to prepare for the future scenario
+Leading functional teams to define actions they must either start or stop doing right now to prepare for the future scenario.

-- Assigning action items (e.g., running a cost optimization pilot project) to specific staff members
+Assigning action items (e.g., running a cost optimization pilot project) to specific staff members.

 Participant diversity is critical.
 Typically, managers’ perspectives are based on their experience, and they can provide input on resourcing.
-Frontline staff can contribute from operational and workload-impact perspectives.
+Frontline staff can contribute from operational and workload impact perspectives.
 The variety of viewpoints helps reveal interdependencies and uncovers a complete set of potential implications.